-( Gray card)
+(Gray card)

 This metering variant captures only the color hue metered within the metering field and calculates the mean gray value from it.
-The variant F Gray card is suited best for subjects in which you can clearly identify a neutral gray or pure white area.
+The variant Cray card is suited best for subjects in which you can clearly identify a neutral gray or pure white area.

-- ► Select White Balance in the main menu
+- Select White Balance in the main menu

-- ► Select Gray Card
+- Select A Gray card

 - The following appears on the LCD panel:

 - the image based on automatic white balance

 - a cross in the middle of the image

-- ► Aim the metering field at a white or neutral gray area - The screen image changes dynamically in line with the reference area in the frame.
+- > Aim the metering field at a white or neutral gray area - The screen image changes dynamically in line with the reference area in the frame.

-Repositioning the focus frame
+Repositioning the metering field